N-45div/Formal-Verification-Solana-Alpenglow-Consensus-Protocol/README.md

 This comprehensive formal verification demonstrates that **Alpenglow's safety properties are mathematically sound** and provides the formal foundation necessary for deploying this consensus protocol in production environments securing billions of dollars in value.

-**Built with ❤️ for the Solana ecosystem and formal verification community**
+**Built for the Solana ecosystem and formal verification community**